Robaina/BlackHole/README.md

-# Black hole
+# Oblate spheroidal coordinates
-An interactive 2D plot of a spinning black hole
+An interactive 2D cut of a 3D oblate spheroidal coordinate system.